RiccardoEvangelisti/Four-Souls-Helper/content/f_special_mechanics.md

 If an ability targets multiple objects controlled by one player, for example “Reroll each item you control”, the player who controls the objects gets to decide the order in which the objects are affected.

-If an ability targets every item in play, for example “Reroll each item in play”, shop items are rerolled last, after each player rerolls each of their items in turn order, starting with the player who controls the ability, or the active player if the ability is controlled by the game.
+If an ability targets every item in play, for example `“Reroll each item in play”, shop items are rerolled last, after each player rerolls each of their items in turn order`, starting with the player who controls the ability, or the active player if the ability is controlled by the game.

 If an ability says that “Each player dies” or “Each player takes x damage”, the players will still die or take damage in turn order, starting with the player who controls the ability (or the active player if the ability is controlled by the game).
 This means that the deaths and instances of damage are actually added to the stack in reverse order in this case, so that they then resolve in turn order.

-When an ability says that something happens to each monster, for example “Each monster takes 1 damage”, it is the player that controls that ability that gets to choose the order.
+When an ability says that something happens to each monster, for example `“Each monster takes 1 damage”, it is the player that controls that ability that gets to choose the order`.
 If the ability is controlled by the game, it will be the active player who chooses.

-If an ability says “Each player and each monster dies”, monsters would die first, followed by players.
+If an ability says `“Each player and each monster dies”, monsters would die first, followed by players`.
 The ordering of monster and player deaths would be decided as above.

 * * *